 The other new feature is a purely utilitarian one: the MULTICAST filtering alias.
 Gravwell has included the PRIVATE alias for some time, allowing you to easily filter IPs from any private subnet e.g. "tag=pcap packet ipv4.SrcIP ~ PRIVATE" to see all packets with a source IP in a private network.
 The MULTICAST alias can be used in exactly the same way to filter IPs in multicast subnets, both IPv4 and IPv6.

-If you don't yet have Gravwell at all, you can sign up for our free Community Edition by clicking the button:
+If you don't yet have Gravwell at all, you can sign up for a Free Trial by clicking the button below: